alekrutkowski/eurodata/README.md

 Search functionality:

 -   **browseDataList** &ndash; based on importDataList, shows an HTML table (generated with [xtable](https://cran.r-project.org/web/packages/xtable/index.html)::[xtable](http://www.rdocumentation.org/packages/xtable/functions/xtable)) in a browser with a list of the found datasets
--   **find** &ndash; based on importDataList, shows a textual report on the found datasets &ndash; a \`\`quick-n-dirty'' way to find a Eurostat dataset without much typing (with a keyword or a few keywords)
+-   **find** &ndash; based on importDataList, shows a textual report on the found datasets &ndash; a &ldquo;quick-n-dirty&rdquo; way to find a Eurostat dataset without much typing (with a keyword or a few keywords)

 Installation
 ------------